Wondering if you should patent your idea?

 For example, an artist creates a hammer made of glass.
 The moment you use the hammer to attempt to hit a nail, the glass shatters.
 Interesting idea, not useful.
 Now take that same idea but use a brand new glass formula which is stronger than cast aluminum or steel and just as tensile.
 The resulting hammer is super light, and surprisingly can hammer nails in even more effectively than a normal hammer, due to the new properties of this glass.
 Is this patentable on the grounds of usefulness?
 Heck, yes.

-Now remember that “usefulness” is not a good or bad thing, and it has nothing to do with if something is legal or illegal, or culturally frowned upon, or may be embarrassing or weird, or is something you figure could never possibly come to pass, since there are probably laws or regulations against it.
+Now remember that “usefulness” is not a good or bad thing, and it has nothing to do with if something is legal or illegal, or culturally frowned upon, or maybe embarrassing or weird, or is something you figure could never possibly come to pass, since there are probably laws or regulations against it.
 When we patent, we forget about all of that stuff – we don’t care if it should be done, we only care if it can be done.
 That being said, some companies will decline to patent ideas unless they are useful to themselves or their customers, either today or in their future.
-For example, if you work for a bank and come up with an awesome new food source, they may not patent the idea as they think that they will never get into that business, no matter what happens in future, so that idea won’t get patented through their program.
-If you still want to go ahead with the idea, before you disclose it to anyone, consult your employment agreement and you companies legal counsel.
+For example, if you work for a bank and come up with an awesome new food source, they may not patent the idea as they think that they will never get into that business, no matter what happens in the future, so that idea won’t get patented through their program.
+If you still want to go ahead with the idea, before you disclose it to anyone, consult your employment agreement and your companies legal counsel.
 Typically, once you join a company, any ideas you come up with may become automatically theirs, so check your agreements.

-So when you think about “usefulness” it’s entirely possible that you may come up with an idea which has a negative impact on some people, but is really useful to others.
+So when you think about “usefulness” it’s entirely possible that you may come up with an idea which has a negative impact on some people but is really useful to others.
 Say for example you come up with a tool to manage renters by watching their every move via some internet of things device you install in their apartments.
 While the renter might hate the idea, the building owner might find it useful.
 By that criteria, it could be a patentable idea.

 This is the final criteria that I personally use with all of our clients.
 It’s not something that the patent office really cares about, but you probably should.
-Visibility is the ability for your company to detect if someone else is infringing upon your patent.
+Visibility is the ability of your company to detect if someone else is infringing upon your patent.

-For example, let’s say that you patent a new way to display search results based on some super sophisticated algorithm.
+For example, let’s say that you patent a new way to display search results based on some super sophisticated algorithms.
 You patent the algorithm and put it on your site.
 A few months later, your competitor is showing the exact same results.
 You assume that they have stolen your algorithm and move against them legally.
 They disclose the algorithm that they use and its completely different from yours, but in some cases produces the same results.
 Since neither of you had any visibility into the algorithm which produced the results, there was no way of knowing if the algorithm had been stolen, thus causing all manner of legal fees, etc.

 However, let’s say that you patent a specific way of doing ridesharing, and it’s quite obvious that another company is doing it in the exact same way.
 In that case, the similarities are stark and visible and you may have a case against that company.

-Of course, there is nothing stopping you or your competitors from patenting all sorts of invisible stuff, however one of the reasons you patent ideas is to stop others from stealing your idea, if you can’t tell if they have, then that reason doesn’t account for much.
+Of course, there is nothing stopping you or your competitors from patenting all sorts of invisible stuff, however, one of the reasons you patent ideas is to stop others from stealing your idea, if you can’t tell if they have, then that reason doesn’t account for much.

 In the first example, it was just as possible that the second company HAD stolen the algorithm and the first company was perfectly within its rights to sue the second company and demand recompense and licensing fees.
 There was just no way to know unless action is taken.
 With a visible patent, you can easily tell it’s been stolen.